wwwg/wasmdec/README.md

 ```

 # Support
-wasmdec supports almost every single WASM expression, with the exception of switch routines and atomics.
+wasmdec supports almost every single WASM expression, with the exception of atomics.
 No support for atomics are planned.